Vero

 But what happens if we don’t drain off the juice right away, or we leave the skins to macerate with a little (or a lot) of skin contact?

-We have already done a deep dive on orange wines (both in a previous article and a YouTube video), but let’s look at these wines again in context of this discussion.
-These are wines that basically take white grapes and make them as red wines: first crushing, then maceration or skin contact with the juice and skins, fermentation, and then pressing.
-To extract more or less color (with the heat from the alcoholic fermentation, a winemaker can lessen and drain off the skins during fermentation, but this is not the most common.
-Usually when a winemaker is trying to make an orange wine, they will want as much color extraction as possible, leaving the skins in contact during fermentation.
+What is the skin contact wine?
+Basically it is a white wine that is made like a red wine.
+In other words, orange wines have long periods of skin contact: after juice has formed, then long maceration or skin contact with the juice and skins together of a least a couple of days, sometimes up to a month, during which fermentation takes place, and then pressing.
+To extract more or less color, a winemaker can lessen and drain off the skins during fermentation, but usually when a winemaker is trying to make an orange wine, they will want as much color extraction as possible, leaving the skins in contact during fermentation.

 A close up of a glass of the orange Ciabot del Moreto.